CharonM72/SatelliteMapMaker/README.md

 --------------

 2014-11-14 v1.3.2
--Made finding GIMP near-instantaneous for most (if not all) machines
+- Made finding GIMP near-instantaneous for most (if not all) machines

 2014-08-21 v1.3.1
--Works with the new version of DF
+- Works with the new version of DF
--Can now (hopefully) find versions of GIMP newer than 2.0 -Other improvements
+- Can now (hopefully) find versions of GIMP newer than 2.0
+- Other improvements

 2014-03-30 v1.3
 - Moved to GitHub